github1/winsw-cookbook/README.md

 ## Properties

-The resource properties generally correspond with configuration options defined in the WinSW XML Configuration File described [here](https://github.com/winsw/winsw/blob/master/doc/xmlConfigFile.md).
+The resource properties generally correspond with configuration options defined in the WinSW XML configuration file described [here](https://github.com/winsw/winsw/releases/download/v2.11.0/sample-allOptions.xml).

 ### `args`
 An array of arguments to pass to the executable.